AniketKumarC007/RealTime-Chat/README.md

 # Baatain

-**This is a RealTime chatting Application which connects friends family and colleagues and allows them to chat, voice over talk, and exchnage ideas over a collaborative white board.**
+**This is a RealTime chatting Application which connects friends family and colleagues and allows them to chat.
 ## Dependencies used
    * [Mongoose](https://mongoosejs.com/docs/)
    * [Express](http://expressjs.com/)